Features of Your Room

 Your Belongings

-During the admission, transfer and discharge process, we will list belongings brought with you.
+During the admission, transfer, and discharge process, we'll list belongings brought with you.
 We ask that you keep valuables at home, but we do have a safe you can use.
 Items like dentures, glasses and hearing aids should be kept visible and within easy reach.

 Food & Menus